MSc History of Science, Technology and Medicine (including Medical Humanities award route) / Overview

 - Entry requirements

-Normally requires an Upper Second-class honours degree in the United Kingdom, or the overseas equivalent , in an appropriate discipline, which may include humanities or science subjects.
-Applicants should provide transcripts or study plans indicating performance on the most relevant course content.
-An applicant may also be exceptionally accepted based on evidence of alternative study, research or professional experience, provided this meets the University¿s central requirements.
+We require an Upper Second-class honours degree or overseas equivalent in an appropriate discipline, which may include humanities or science subjects.
+You should provide transcripts or study plans indicating performance on the most relevant course content.

 - How to apply